diyan/pywinrm/README.md

 * `plaintext`: Same as basic auth.
 * `certificate`: Authentication is done through a certificate that is mapped to a local Windows account on the server.
 * `ssl`: When used in conjunction with `cert_pem` and `cert_key_pem` it will use a certificate as above.
 If not will revert to basic auth over HTTPS.
 * `kerberos`: Will use Kerberos authentication for domain accounts which only works when the client is in the same domain as the server and the required dependencies are installed.
-Currently a Kerberos ticket needs to be initiliased outside of pywinrm using the kinit command.
+Currently a Kerberos ticket needs to be initialized outside of pywinrm using the `kinit` command.
 * `ntlm`: Will use NTLM authentication for both domain and local accounts.
 * `credssp`: Will use CredSSP authentication for both domain and local accounts.
 Allows double hop authentication.
 This only works over a HTTPS endpoint and not HTTP.

 ### Encryption

-By default WinRM will not accept unencrypted messages from a client and Pywinrm currently has 2 ways to do this.
+By default, WinRM will not accept unencrypted communication with a client.
+There are two ways to enable encrypted communication with pywinrm:

-1. Using a HTTPS endpoint instead of HTTP (Recommended)
+1. Use an HTTPS endpoint instead of HTTP (Recommended)
-2. Use NTLM or CredSSP as the transport auth and setting `message_encryption` to `auto` or `always`
+2. Use NTLM, Kerberos, or CredSSP as the transport auth

-Using a HTTPS endpoint is recommended as it will encrypt all the data sent through to the server including the credentials and works with all transport auth types.
-You can use [this script](https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1) to easily set up a HTTPS endpoint on WinRM with a self signed certificate but in a production environment this should be hardened with your own process.
+Using an HTTPS endpoint is recommended, as it will encrypt all the data sent to the server (including the credentials), and works with all transport auth types.
+You can use [this script](https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1) to easily set up a HTTPS endpoint on WinRM with a self-signed certificate, but the use of a verifiable certificate authority is recommended in production environments.

-The second option is to use NTLM or CredSSP and set the `message_encryption` arg to protocol to `auto` or `always`.
-This will use the authentication GSS-API Wrap and Unwrap methods if available to encrypt the message contents sent to the server.
+The second option is to use NTLM, Kerberos, or CredSSP, and set the `message_encryption` arg to protocol to `auto` (the default value) or `always`.
+This will use the authentication GSS-API Wrap and Unwrap methods to encrypt the message contents sent to the server.
 This form of encryption is independent from the transport layer like TLS and is currently only supported by the NTLM and CredSSP transport auth.
 Kerberos currently does not have the methods available to achieve this.